learn-co-curriculum/react-hooks-state-events-mini-project/README.md

 ### Task

-Update the `Task` component so that it shows the text and category for its task.
+Update the `Task` component so that it shows the task's text and category.

 _When the delete button is clicked_, the task should be removed from the list.